helixbass/skribble/posts/ad-hok-intro-at-a-glance.md

 )
 ```
 #### Following the flow of props
-The thing that's "flowing down the pipeline" is a props object

-At the beginning of the chain, it's just the props that got passed to your component
+The thing that's "flowing down the pipeline" is a props object.
+At the beginning of the chain, it's just the props that got passed to your component.
 So for example, if we render `Example` like this:
 ```js
 <Example message="woops" />
 ```
-then `{message: 'woops'}` is the value fed into the `flow()` pipeline
+then `{message: 'woops'}` is the value fed into the `flow()` pipeline.

 If we render `Example` with no props:
 ```js
 <Example />
 ```
-then an empty object `{}` is fed into the pipeline
+then an empty object `{}` is fed into the pipeline.

-`ad-hok` helpers like `addState()` add additional props to the props object
+`ad-hok` helpers like `addState()` add additional props to the props object.
 Here, `addState()` adds both the state value `count` and the state setter `setCount` to the props object.
 Then the last
-step in the pipeline uses those props when rendering
+step in the pipeline uses those props when rendering.

 ### Example #2: [Effect Hook](https://reactjs.org/docs/hooks-overview.html#effect-hook)
 ```js